 - Additional information

 Eoraptor Dinosaur Skull Replica measures 3.9 inches.
 Eoraptor Dinosaur Skull Replica is museum quality polyurethane cast.
+2-part skull (separate cranium & jaw).
 Made in USA.
 Eoraptor lunensis is the scientific name.
-Our percise skull replica can be used as a teaching tool, museum skull exhibit, home decor skull, or office decor skull.
+Our precise skull replica can be used as a teaching tool, museum skull exhibit, home decor skull, or office decor skull.

 Eoraptor lunensis had a slender body that grew to about 3 ft.
 3 in. in length, with an estimated weight of about 22 lbs.
 It had a lightly built skull with a slightly enlarged external naris.
 Like the coelophysoids which would appear millions of years later, Eoraptor lunensis had a kink in its upper jaws, between the maxilla and the premaxilla.